Applied AI

 Failure Modes: Hallucination, Mismatched Context, and Tool Reliability

-Agentic systems are prone to hallucination or reasoning errors, especially when external tools are slow or unavailable.
+Agentic systems are prone to hallucination or reasoning errors when external tools are slow or unavailable.
 Common failure modes include incorrect policy state inference, misapplied rules, stale endorsements, and leakage of sensitive information through misrouted responses.
-To mitigate these risks, enforce strict validation at each step, implement decision boundaries that require human verification for high-stakes actions, and design compensating actions for partial failures.
-Build robust retry strategies, tool health checks, and clear instrumentation to detect anomalies early.
+Mitigate with stepwise validation, explicit decision boundaries requiring human verification for high-stakes actions, and robust instrumentation to detect anomalies early.
+Build reliable retry strategies, tool health checks, and clear instrumentation.

 Failure Modes: Dependency Cascades and Backpressure

 In high-volume environments, failures in one downstream service can cascade through the agent workflow.
-Implement backpressure-aware orchestration, circuit breakers, and graceful degradation strategies.
-Use queueing and asynchronous processing for non-critical branches, while preserving synchronous paths for user-facing responses where immediate feedback is essential.
+Implement backpressure-aware orchestration, circuit breakers, and asynchronous processing for non-critical branches, while preserving synchronous paths for user-facing responses.
 Observability should reveal queue depths, latencies, and failure rates to enable proactive remediation.

 Failure Modes: Data Consistency and Audit Gaps